 Friday warning a mother who has been abusing her child that he has her eye on her.

-Friday's famous speech to Paul Culver in "The Interrogation," which fans have given the title "What a Cop Is."
+Friday's famous speech to Paul Culver in "The Interrogation," which fans have given the title "To Be a Cop."
 See the quotes page or watch it here.

 At the end of "The Shooting," Friday and Gannon have two ex-cons in custody on suspicion that they shot a police officer after holding up a liquor store.
 Believing the police officer dead, both of them smugly claim that with no witnesses, the cops have nothing to connect them to either crime.
 Friday opens the door to interrogation to reveal the police officer standing there, alive and well.
 One of the perps immediately confesses.
 Afterwards, the police officer tells Friday he still doesn't remember anything about being shot.
 Friday tells him that thanks to the confession, recorded on tape, there's now no need for him to remember.